Climber1705/habitat-simulation/README.md

 ## Improvements
 Future improvements and features include:
-- Dynamic plant growth and spread.
+- Add a section to show the number of each infected species.
-- Additional species-specific traits (e.g., metabolism, movement patterns).
+- Additional species-specific traits (e.g., movement patterns).
 - Seasonal changes affecting food availability and survival rates.

 ## License